-- 1. As a first priority, pay to the Funder the Project Costs (this allows the Funder to recover the amounts it has spent funding the Lawyers in prosecuting the Class Action and funding the operations of the Scheme); - 2.
-As a second priority, pay to the Funder GST at 10% on any supply made by the Funder; - 3.
-As a third priority, pay to the Funder a percentage as described in section 38 below; - 4.
-As a fourth priority, pay to the Lawyers their At-Risk Fees and Uplift as described in section 38, below; - 5.
-As a fifth priority, the Resolution Administrator in their capacity as administrators of the distribution scheme are entitled to their fees as approved by the Court for administering the determination of distributions of the Resolution Sum; and - 6.
-Finally, each claimant is entitled to a share of any remaining balance of the Resolution Sum in proportion to the value of their respective claims in the proceeding (subject to requirements for proof) as determined by the Resolution Administrator.
+- 1. as a first priority, pay to the Funder an amount equal to the Project Costs (this allows the Funder to recover the amounts it has spent funding the Lawyers in prosecuting the Class Action and funding the operations of the Scheme); - 2. as a second priority, pay to the Funder an amount on account of GST at 10% on any taxable supply made by the Funder to any Claimant; - 3. as a third priority, pay to the Funder the Time-Weighted Amount (being a percentage of the Resolution Sum calculated in the manner described in section 38); - 4. as a fourth priority, pay to the Lawyers their At Risk Fees and Uplift as described in section 38 below; and - 5. finally, each Claimant is entitled to a share of any remaining balance of the Resolution Sum in proportion to the value of their respective claims in the proceedings (subject to requirements for proof) as determined by the Resolution Administrator.

-The Funder's share of the Resolution Sum is the aggregate of the amounts calculated as due to the Funder under items 1, 2, and 3 of the above list.
+The Funder's share of the Resolution Sum is the aggregate of the amounts calculated as payable to the Funder under items 1, 2, and 3 of the above list.